Mikeprgm/COSC_Test/README.md

 # COSC_Test

-This is the read me file for this test reprository.I
+This is the read me file for this test reprository.

-f you happen to be reading this you have too much time on your hands.
+If you happen to be reading this you have too much time on your hands.